Campfire Safety: After two months of exceptional drought this fall, forests across the Southeast were like a tinderbox.

 - Allow wood to burn to ash

-Allow the wood to burn completely to ash, and make sure there are no large chunks of wood that can hold internal heat.
+Allow the wood to burn completely to ash, and make sure there are no large chunks of wood.
+Such chunks can hold internal heat.
 You’ll find that it’s easier to cool the fire if it’s just ashes.

 - *Drown the ashes with water *

 Don’t just douse the red embers, but all of the embers.
 Keep pouring water on the fire until it stops hissing and spewing thick white and gray smoke.

 - Stir the wet ashes

 Once you’ve doused the ashes, stir them to make sure the water gets into tighter areas on the bottom.
 You can do it with a shovel, or you can douse a stick with water and stir the ashes.
 When you remove the stick, leave it in the campfire, and ensure it doesn’t stick out of the campfire ring where it can ignite surrounding vegetation.

 After you’ve doused and stirred the ashes, hover your hand over the ashes carefully (not so close that you’ll get burned!).
 Make sure no heat is emanating from it.

 Anyone who has spent a night out in the forest knows that feeling of sitting around a campfire.
 Maybe it goes back to humans’ earliest days when fires not only provided warmth, but also lit up the night creating a sense of security.
 Hopefully, the wildfire threat will diminish enough so that we can once again enjoy the warm glow of a fire around camp.